Data structures for passing application memory to the kernel.

 implemented on the process buffer structs.

-process memory is still valid.
-For a more traditional interface, users can convert
+the process memory is still valid.
+For a more traditional interface, users

 Read-only buffer shared by a userspace process